-After travelling and living overseas for the past 6 years, these are all the things I've learned.
-I wish I had this advice before I set off on my first trip, however, I guess part of the beauty of travel is what it teaches you.
+After travelling and living overseas for the past 6 years, these are some of the things we've learned along the way.
+I wish I had this advice before we set off on our first trip, however, I guess part of the beauty of travel is what it teaches you.
+So whether you are travelling alone for the first time, or going as part of a group, I hope you can put these tips to good use!

 1. Take in as many sunrises as possible.